Sdahl1234/Adano-lawn-mower/README.md

 ## Configuration
 You must now choose a name for the device.
 Email and password for the robotic-mower connect APP.

-## Update all sensors
+## Update of sensors
+If the mower is turne off you will only reveive a minimum of updates.
-You have to turn off your mower and turn on again while the integration is running if you want all the sensors to update.
+Sensors are updated as they are presented by the mqtt server.
+You can turn off your mower and turn it on again while the integration is running to get the most of the sensors updated.

 More description later